cuenca-mx/facturapi-python/README.md

 More examples can be found on the [examples](./examples/) directory.

 ## 📚 Documentation

-To find more documentation and use cases about the library and Facturapi, check out the [docs](http://docs.facturapi.io).
+You can checkout Facturapi's [docs](http://docs.facturapi.io) for more info on the API and its resources.

+Or checkout the library's [docs](https://cuenca-mx.github.io/facturapi-python/) for usage and more technical details.

 ## 💡 Contribute
 ### Found a bug?
 Please create an issue addressing the bug and how to replicate it.
 ### Want to contribute?
 Be sure to fork the repo and send your PR!
 Any and all help is appreciated.
+Also don't forget to keep the coverage above 98%, we love tested code!

 ### Contacts:
 - **Facturapi:** contacto@facturapi.io